Mid-temperature, medium plastic, vitreous, off-white burning, kaolin-only porcelain.

 P300 is a mix of plastic Georgia kaolin, nepheline syenite, 25% silica, raw bentonite (to augment plasicity) and a small amount of talc (for fired maturity control).
 P300 is not translucent at cone 6.
 It is the whitest body we can make without using expensive white plasticizers or overseas kaolins.

-P300 is a smooth, slick and fine grained.
-Since it relies almost entirely on plastic kaolin for workability the pugged material has a unique distinct feel that many prefer to high ball clay porcelains.
-Because of the added bentonite, plasticity is excellent (as good or better than M370) and the dry strength is excellent.
+P300 is smooth, slick and fine grained.
+Since it is a kaolin-only porcelain, the pugged material has a distinct feel that many prefer to ball-clay-containing bodies.
+The added bentonite dramatically improves plasticity (as good or better than M370) and the dry strength is excellent.

-P300 is a porcelain, so it does not dry as as well stoneware (but the drying is still good, most people will have no trouble with typical ware).
+Although P300 is a porcelain, its drying performance is good, most people will have no trouble with typical ware.
 Of course, large flat plates and tiles will require extra care.
 The key to success is to prevent gradients in water content across the ware during all stages of drying (at no time should one part of a piece be significantly drier than another).

 P300 fired bars.
 From cone 4 (bottom) to cone 7 (top).

 P300 is intended to have just a little porosity at cone 6 (to give some resistance to warping and crazing).
 It has a fairly high fired shrinkage so ware must be able to slide against the shelf to prevent warp and sticking (of course it is wise to kiln wash the shelves also).
 Endeavor to make ware of even cross section, this will produce inherent structural strength to resist warping.

 P300 fires a little whiter than M370 but nearly nearly as white as Polar Ice.